When To Clean up, Paint up, Fix up Your Home

 When Should I Do The Work?

 Ideally, do it before the first prospect walks through the front door.
-I know the list above seems unwieldy, but it is not as hard as it looks.
-Some of these tasks take 5 minutes.
-Others a handyman can combine into a single trip and take care of in a few hours.
-All I can say is that doing these things is well worth it in almost ever case.
-It all boils down to elementary common sense.
+The list seems unwieldy, but it is not as hard as it looks.
+Some of these tasks are easy.
+Others, a handyman, can combine into a single trip and take care of in a few hours.
+If the prospect cannot find anything wrong (they look for issues ), going ahead becomes easier.
+In most every case, the effort is well worth it.